Tomoki-Okuno/mypage.github.io/content/project/203b-project4/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-This project was the assignment 1 for Biostatistics 203B: Introduction to Data Science in Winter Quarter 2022.
+This project was the final assignment for Biostatistics 203B: Introduction to Data Science in Winter Quarter 2022.

-The topics were related to Linux scripting and Git/GitHub handling.
+The topics were related to imputation methods and prediction approaches, such as the logistic regression (`glm()`), logistic regression with lasso penalty (glmnet), random forest, and neural network using keras.